School based Speech Therapy vs. Clinic (or Medical based) Speech Therapy

 Qualifying can not be based on the results of one test and can not be due to a lack of educational opportunities or second language acquisition.

 A full and individual evaluation is used to determine eligibility in the schools.
 A combination of standardized tests, informal assessments, classroom observations, teacher interviews, caregiver interviews, and school records review (attendance, behavior, grades, etc..) must be used.
 This can typically take 30-60 days to complete (timelines vary state to state).

 After an evaluation is competed, a team of professionals (typically teachers, therapists, and administrators) will determine if the child is eligible for services based on state and federal guidelines.
 Then a committee will meet (including caregivers) to determine the best plan for the student.
 Please note: “Speech Impairment” is an independent eligibility area in most states (meaning a child can receive speech therapy services if they are no other disabilities present).
 Physical and occupational therapy are not stand alone eligibility areas in the schools and can only be received under another qualifying area.
-In some states, schools require a prescription for therapy services (very rate with speech, typically only OT/PT).
+In some states, schools require a prescription for therapy services (very rare with speech, typically only OT/PT).